Are Your JSAs Good Enough? Don’t Wait for a Workplace Incident to Find Out

 In brief, it comes down to doing good JSAs based on the criteria discussed, and documenting employee training on them.
 But remember that maintaining a good JSA program is an ongoing and evolving process.
 For instance, if a workplace injury occurs, it should occasion a review of the relevant JSA to see if it had a shortcoming that may have contributed to the incident.
 In practice, this revisit doesn’t happen nearly as often as it should, but it’s the only way to ensure that the JSAs are doing everything they can to reduce risk.

-If deficiencies are identified, the JSA should be revised as part of the corrective action for the incident, and workers should then be retrained on the revised document.
+If you identify deficiencies, you should revise your JSA as part of the corrective action for the incident, and then retrain your workers on the revised document.
 Revision of JSAs followed by retraining should also occur whenever a change in a work process occurs that may introduce new hazards.
 Involve your workforce in a periodic review exercise for existing JSAs to make sure they still accurately capture the job tasks as performed today and address all associated risks.

 Let VelocityEHS Help!